About

 Who built this

-keptlocal is built and maintained by Hiten Mahalwar.
-I have spent fifteen years in Healthcare IT — building data pipelines, integrating Azure AI Document Intelligence, and working with the kind of sensitive documents (clinical notes, insurance records, patient data) that should never casually leave a controlled environment.
+keptlocal is built and maintained by Hitendra Patel.
+I am a Senior Technical Lead at Vohra Wound Physicians in Ahmedabad, India, with fifteen years in Healthcare IT.
+My day-to-day work involves building data pipelines, integrating Azure AI Document Intelligence, working with FHIR and HL7 healthcare data standards, and handling the kind of sensitive documents — clinical notes, insurance records, patient data — that should never casually leave a controlled environment.

 The site started after one too many conversations where a friend or colleague asked "is it safe to upload my tax forms to that PDF site?" — and the honest answer was "probably, but you genuinely cannot know."
 That answer was not good enough.